by Elizabeth Peterson, MFA

 Reasons for Procedure

-In the days leading up to your procedure: arrange for a ride to and from the hospital and for some help at home afterwards.
-The night before, eat a light meal, and do not eat or drink anything after midnight.
-If you regularly take medications, herbs, or dietary supplements, ask your doctor if you need to temporarily discontinue them.
+Also in the days leading up to your surgery: arrange for a ride to and from the procedure.
+If you regularly take medications, herbs, or dietary supplements, your doctor may ask you to temporarily discontinue them.
 Do not start taking any new medications, herbs, or dietary supplements before consulting your doctor.

 Risks and Benefits

-In coronary angiography, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.
+In LASIK, as with any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.

 After the Procedure